 Southern Roots: Susan lives in Asheville, NC

 Why We Love It: Renown connoisseur of Southern-style and our newest Contributing Editor, Susan Sully charms readers again with this curated mix of beautifully, understated homes and cottages.
-Susan reached out to her good friends who happen to be some of the boldest-faced names in Southern design today — Amelia Handegan, Norman Askins, Jackye Lanham, Bobby McAlpine, and Ken Tate to name a few — to gain entry into homes that feel like treasure troves of cozy elegance.
+Susan reached out to her good friends who happen to be some of the boldest-faced names in Southern design today — Amelia Handegan, Norman Askins, Jackye Lanham, Bobby McAlpine, and Ken Tate to name a few and I didn’t forget, all the lovely people at 122design online— to gain entry into homes that feel like treasure troves of cozy elegance.

 The Book: The Welcoming House (Rizzoli)